nest-desktop/nest-desktop/docs/deployer/deploy-docker-compose-nrp.rst

 How to setup NEST Desktop and NRP
 ---------------------------------

-First download the configuration file of Docker Compose from Github:
+First, download the configuration file of Docker Compose from GitHub:

 .. code-block:: bash